 District financial reports are presented to and approved by the Board in a public meeting and can be viewed by going to Agenda Online.
 Once approved by the Board, the financial reports are posted on the District’s website and can be viewed by going to our Budget Updates page.

-through OpenGov, please visit smfcsdca.opengov.com
+To experience the visibility, openness, and accountability of our operations through OpenGov, please visit smfcsdca.opengov.com

 OpenGov How-to Guide and FAQs